space-isa/Parameter-estimation-GW170817/README.md

   - Both `afterglow` and `outflow-to-jet` contain samples of code that could be integrated into an existing project.
 [NOTE: Models are currently proprietary and are not provided.]

 ## Requirements
-This code was developed and tested using Python 3.8.6.
+This code was developed using Python 3.8.6.

 Besides standard Python library, this project utilzed: